cmu-delphi/delphi-epidata/docs/api/fluview.md

 ## Overview
 {: .no_toc}

 The `fluview` endpoint reports influenza-like illness (ILI) data sourced from the U.S. Outpatient Influenza-like Illness Surveillance Network (ILINet) dashboard.
+Data is sourced from both ILINet (public health labs) and WHO_NREVSS (clinical labs).

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: